nightwatchjs/nightwatch-docs/gettingstarted/configuration/settings-file.md

-The `nightwatch` test runner expects a configuration file to be passed, using by default a `nightwatch.json` file from the current directory, if present.
+The `nightwatch` test runner binary expects a configuration file, using by default a `nightwatch.json` file from the current working directory.
 A `nightwatch.conf.js` file will also be loaded by default, if found.
+### nightwatch.json

-At this point you should have at least one WebDriver service downloaded and available in your project.
+At this point you should have at least one WebDriver service setup in your project.

-Let's create the `nightwatch.json` in the project's root folder.
+Create the `nightwatch.json` in the project's root folder.

 Assuming you have downloaded or installed the ChromeDriver service, the simplest `nightwatch.json` file will look like this, where `node_modules/.bin/chromedriver` is the path where ChromeDriver is installed:
 <pre><code class="language-javascript">{
   <strong>"src_folders"</strong> : ["tests"],